Onurege00/Onurege00/README.md

 ### 🚀 About Me

-- 🎓 I'm a graduated **Computer Engineer** with strong interest in software development.
+- 🎓 I'm a **Computer Engineer** with strong interest in software development.
-- 💡 I enjoy building scalable APIs, designing intelligent recommendation engines, and working with graph databases.
+- 💡 I enjoy building APIs, designing intelligent recommendation engines, and working with graph databases.
 - 📊 Currently focused on **Spring Boot**, **Neo4j**, and **Graph Machine Learning**.

 ---